GHOST-Aram/friendly-docs/venues/docs/[id]/delete.md

 "65e449f3a72eaa435166c76c"
 ```

-If the target of deletion is not found, a response of status code `404` is returned.
+If the event document to be deleted is not found, a response of status code `404` is returned.